 Why Is Friday the 13th Considered Unlucky?

-The reasons behind the superstition about this calendar date.
+These are the reasons behind the superstition about this calendar date—do you believe them?

 Why is Friday the 13th considered unlucky, anyway?